RalucaDavid/UNITBV-Info-Resources/Year-1/Semester-1/AF/README.md

 # 💻 Fundamental algorithms (AF)

-🎓 This folder contains the labs from this course that I did, solving two models for partial 1 and several helper subprograms..
+🎓 This folder contains the labs from this course that I did, solving two models for partial 1 and several helper subprograms.

 <ul>
   <li>